whimsicalraps/Silhouette/README.md

 * Press them both at once (the module will turn off)
 * Release the button nearest the top of the module
 * Then release the button immediately next to the USB port Silhouette will appear as a removable disk drive on your computer.
+It will be called "RPI-RP2" on windows.

 ### Upload the firmware

 Drag-and-drop the the firmware file (eg. `Silhouette_v111.uf2`) onto the removable disk drive that appeared.
 The file will take a few seconds to copy.

-Your firmware is now updated!
+Silhouette will restart immediately, and is now running the updated firmware!